 77 Forest Street, Hartford, CT 06105

 The Stowe Center is the home of the author of the anti-slavery novel Uncle Tom’s Cabin.
 It includes three historic buildings surrounded by gorgeous gardens: the Harriet Beecher Stowe House, the Carriage House, and the Katharine Seymour Day House.
-Special “twofer” offer – the Harriet Beecher Stowe House pass and the Mark Twain House pass can be taken out together!
+Special “twofer” offer – the Harriet Beecher Stowe Center pass and the Mark Twain House & Museum pass can be taken out together!

 35 Mountain Road, Farmington, CT 06032